 Version: All

-When viewing documents as full screen, Acrobat will destroy the application operation within Acrobat.
-Keep My-T-Touch minimized, or do not use Acrobat in this fashion.
+When viewing documents as full screen, Acrobat will destroy the Keyboard display on My-T-Mouse.
+This is due to improper windows application operation within Acrobat.
+Keep My-T-Mouse minimized, or do not use Acrobat in this fashion.